 For example, the director oversees the entire project but does not necessarily write the screenplay.

 The screenwriter is responsible for creating the dialogue and story for a film or TV show while also outlining each individual scene in order to inform what will be shown visually on camera.

-Like directors, they may work with producers and other creatives to come up with an idea as well as conduct research into their subject matter before writing their script from scratch; however, they have less input than directors when it comes to how their projects turn out since most of their work has been done beforehand.
+As directors, they may work with producers and other creatives to come up with an idea as well as to conduct research into their subject matter before writing their script from scratch; however, they have less input than directors when it comes to how their projects turn out since most of their work has been done beforehand.

 Screenwriters are the most important people in Hollywood.